samconran/LineEdit/README.md

 # LineEdit
-A single line text editor written in Haskell
+A single line text editor written in Haskell.

+Written as part of the project for my Programming Paradigms module.